 The fastest route, though, is direct injection of the substance into the blood.

 Typically, the faster the exogenous opioid reaches the brain the stronger the relationship between the behavior and the reward.

-Over time, people that are consistently using a drug—even when taking them as exactly as prescribed—can develop tolerance which means that with repeated use they have a reduced response, and therefore an increased dose is needed to achieve the original response.
+Over time, people that are consistently using a drug—even when taking them exactly as prescribed—can develop tolerance, which means that with repeated use they have a reduced response, and therefore an increased dose is needed to achieve the original response.